 - Participants will use one blog to reflect on that month’s video, tools, concepts, and class (as well as other participant ideas discussed in class).
 Blogs should be roughly 150 words at a minimum.
 This reflection allows your instructors to monitor your understanding and knowledge growth as the course progresses.

 - Participants will use the second blog to reflect on a key concept or idea of the course as demonstrated through an outside source.
 Each month students will find an article, blog post (outside of our Ning), video, or other resource that is related to our theme/topic that month and link the resource, and discuss it in your blog post.
+This post should also be a minimum of 150 words.

 - Participants are expected to read each other’s blog posts and thoughtfully comment where appropriate.
+You are encouraged to comment not only on your cohort but the other district as well.

 - Participants will create a multimedia video for their final assignment.
 There will be multiple video tools highlighted throughout the program that participants can choose from to create the final video.